Charged particle motion and radiation in strong electromagnetic fields: Experiments

 and for moderately thick targets, $0.5 \lesssim x \lesssim 2$,

 Experiments where bremsstrahlung photons collide with a high-intensity laser, envisaged decades ago~\cite{reiss.prl.1971}, now form part of planned experimental programs.
 Such experiments would explore electron-positron pair creation and cascade formation in the nonlinear regime~\cite{blackburn.ppcf.2018,hartin.prd.2019}.
-The electron beam itself could be sourced from a conventional~\cite{abramowicz.arxiv.2019} or laser-wakefield accelerator~\cite{sarri.prl.2013,turcu.rrp.2016}.
+The electron beam itself could be sourced from a conventional~\cite{abramowicz.arxiv.2019,abramowicz.arxiv.2021} or laser-wakefield accelerator~\cite{sarri.prl.2013,turcu.rrp.2016}. {Photon-photon physics platforms can also investigate the linear Breit-Wheeler process~\cite{breit.pr.1934} or real photon-photon scattering, by colliding bremsstrahlung photons with keV X ray photons from a laser-heated target~\cite{pike.natpho.2014,kettle.njp.2021}.}